Fredrum/riftOnLinux/README.md

 1. Copy the file 83-hmd.rules to
 `/etc/udev/rules.d/`

-2. Copy modded the modded edid from this repo modified_rift_edid_01.bin to
+2. Copy the modded edid from this repo modified_rift_edid_01.bin to
 `/lib/firmware`

 This edid has been hacked so that the Kernel won't take notice of the 'non-desktop' attribute which is hindering the display to get recognized and take signal.
 You can compare with the un-modified edid to see how that was done.
 I got some help doing the edid hack as I didn't know how to find and change the right data.